doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 ## Conclusion

 Interestingly, while I was writing up this article, [ledger](https://www.ledger.fr/) posted one describing the puzzles and some of the solutions they have received.
-You should definitely check it out: [CTF complete – HW bounty still ongoing](https://www.ledger.fr/2018/06/01/ctf-complete-hw-bounty-still-ongoing-2-337-btc/).
+You should definitely check it out: [CTF complete - HW bounty still ongoing](https://www.ledger.fr/2018/06/01/ctf-complete-hw-bounty-still-ongoing-2-337-btc/).
 The other interesting thing is, as usual, there are many ways leading to victory.

-What's fascinating about it, is that in this specific case, studying the cryptography closer have allowed some people to directly extract the AES key.
-At what point writing a solution becomes trivial: decrypt a blob with AES and the extracted key.
+What's fascinating about it, is that in this specific case, studying the cryptography closer has allowed some people to directly extract the AES key.
+At that point writing a solution becomes trivial: decrypt a blob with AES and the extracted key.
 No need for any reimplementing any of the program's logic.
 That's very cool!
 But there's been an even richer spectrum of solutions: fault injections, side channel attacks, reverse-engineering, etc. That's also why I would definitely recommend to go and read other people solutions :).

 In any case, I've uploaded my solution file [unboxin-ctf2.cc](https://github.com/0vercl0k/stuffz/blob/master/ledgerctf2018/ctf2/unboxin-ctf2.cc) on my [github](https://github.com/0vercl0k/) as usual, enjoy!

+Last but not least, special thanks to my mates [yrp604](https://twitter.com/yrp604) and [mongo](https://twitter.com/mongobug) for proofreading and edits :)